*daily rates in Cork Airport based on a 1 day rental (24hr period) and for guidance purposes only.

 *average daily rates based on 7 day rental, search for todays best prices.

 Cork Airport Mini Guide

 About Cork Airport

 Cork Airport or Aerfort Chorcai as it’s called in Irish, is located in the south of the Emerald Isle in the county of Cork.
 It is a modern airport offering all the facilities and services required by today’s traveller.
 If this is your first visit to Ireland you will not be disappointed at the warmth and hospitality of the country and the locals will be sure to tell you that this is the ‘real capital’ of Ireland.
 Two hotels can be found located next to the Airport, one is the Cork International Airport Hotel and the other is the Radisson Blu Hotel making the location even more convenient for those who’d like to recharge their batteries before onward travel.
-There are plans in place to begin work in 2015 to triple the capacity of the airport by rearranging the facilities and extending terminals.
-The start date has been pushed back because of financial problems in Ireland.
+There are plans in place to develop the Airport to triple the capacity of the airport by rearranging the facilities and extending terminals by 2023.

 Cork Airport itself offers a wide range of facilities and prides itself on the shopping experience available at ‘The Loop’ which is the name given to airport shopping in Cork.
 It offers all the expected international brands from perfume to fashion and high quality Irish souvenirs are all sold as part of the Loop range.
 It offers also a unique selection of local Irish produce that includes locally sourced smoked salmon, farmhouse cheeses and other delicacies from the surrounding area.
 You will also find a substantial range of Liquor (including the infamous Irish Poteen ) as well as a large range of tobacco products.